 A 20 MHz operating non-AP EHT STA shall be able to transmit the preamble and data in the allocated RU or MRU on the 20 MHz channel assigned by the EHT AP in a 40 MHz, 80 MHz, 160 MHz, or 320 MHz EHT TB PPDU.

-A 20 MHz operating non-AP STA shall be able to support the reception of the preamble and data in the allocated RU or MRU on the 20 MHz channel assigned by the EHT AP in a 40 MHz, 80 MHz, 160 MHz, or 320 MHz EHT MU PPDU (some restrictions TBD).
+A 20 MHz operating non-AP STA shall be able to support the reception of the preamble and data in the allocated RU or MRU on the 20 MHz channel assigned by the EHT AP in a 40 MHz, 80 MHz, 160 MHz, or 320 MHz EHT MU PPDU.
+RU and MRU restrictions for 20 MHz operation are specified in 36.3.2.5 (RU and MRU restrictions for 20 MHz operation).

-A 20 MHz operating non-AP EHT STA shall operate in the primary 20 MHz channel with exception TBD.
+A 20 MHz operating non-AP EHT STA shall operate in the primary 20 MHz channel except when the 20MHz operating non-AP EHT STA sets dot11HESubchannelSelectiveTransmissionImplemented equal to true and there exists no preamble puncturing.
+In this case, the 20 MHz operating non-AP EHT STA may operate in any 20 MHz channel within the BSS bandwidth of 80 MHz or 160 MHz, or within the primary 160 MHz when the BSS bandwidth 320 MHz by following the procedure in 26.8.7 (HE subchannel selective transmission).

+An EHT AP shall not allocate an RU outside of the primary 20 MHz in an 80 MHz or 160 MHz or 320 MHz EHT MU or EHT TB PPDU to an 20 MHz operating non-AP EHT STA if the 20 MHz operating non-AP EHT STA has not set up SST operation on the nonprimary 20 MHz channel with the EHT AP

 An 80 MHz operating non-AP EHT STA shall be able to participate in 160 MHz and 320 MHz, EHT DL and UL OFDMA transmissions.
 An EHT AP shall be able to allocate an RU (see 36.3.2.1 (Subcarriers and resource allocation for wideband) or MRU (see 36.3.2.3 (Subcarriers and resource allocation for multiple RUs)) on one 80 MHz channel within the BSS bandwidth in a 160 MHz or 320 MHz EHT MU or EHT TB PPDU to an 80 MHz operating non-AP EHT STA.

+An 80 MHz operating non-AP EHT STA shall operate in the primary 80 MHz channel except when the 80MHz operating non-AP EHT STA sets dot11HESubchannelSelectiveTransmissionImplemented equal to true and there exists no preamble puncturing.
+In this case, the 80 MHz operating non-AP EHT STA may operate in any 80 MHz channel within Primary 160 MHz of the BSS bandwidth by following the procedure in 26.8.7 (HE subchannel selective transmission).

-An EHT AP shall not allocate an RU outside of the primary 80 MHz in a 160 MHz or 320 MHz EHT MU or EHT TB PPDU to an 80 MHz operating non-AP EHT STA if the 80 MHz operating non-AP EHT STA has not set up SST operation on the nonprimary 80 MHz channel with the EHT AP (TBD).
+An EHT AP shall not allocate an RU outside of the primary 80 MHz in a 160 MHz or 320 MHz EHT MU or EHT TB PPDU to an 80 MHz operating non-AP EHT STA if the 80 MHz operating non-AP EHT STA has not set up SST operation on the nonprimary 80 MHz channel with the EHT AP.

 An 80 MHz operating non-AP EHT STA shall support all RU and MRU sizes within its operating 80 MHz channel when participating in 160 MHz or 320 MHz EHT DL and UL OFDMA transmissions.